influxdata/telegraf/plugins/inputs/dpdk/README.md

     dpdk_instance = "l2fwd-cat"
 ```

-This utilizes Telegraf's standard capability of [adding custom tags](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#input-plugins)
+This utilizes Telegraf's standard capability of [adding custom
-to input plugin's measurements.
+tags](../../../docs/CONFIGURATION.md#input-plugins) to input plugin's
+measurements.

 ## Metrics

-The DPDK socket accepts `command,params` requests and returns metric data in JSON format.
-All metrics from DPDK socket
+The DPDK socket accepts `command,params` requests and returns metric data in
-become flattened using [Telegraf's JSON Flattener](../../parsers/json/README.md) and exposed as fields.
+JSON format.
+All metrics from DPDK socket become flattened using [Telegraf's
+JSON Flattener](../../parsers/json/README.md) and exposed as fields.
+If DPDK
-If DPDK response contains no information (is empty or is null) then such response will be discarded.
+response contains no information (is empty or is null) then such response will
+be discarded.

 > **NOTE:**  Since DPDK allows registering custom metrics in its telemetry framework the JSON response from DPDK
 > may contain various sets of metrics.
 While metrics from `/ethdev/stats` should be most stable, the `/ethdev/xstats`
 > may contain driver-specific metrics (depending on DPDK application configuration).
 The application-specific commands
 > like `/l3fwd-power/stats` can return their own specific set of metrics.

-## Example output
+## Example Output

-The output consists of plugin name (`dpdk`), and a set of tags that identify querying hierarchy:
+The output consists of plugin name (`dpdk`), and a set of tags that identify
+querying hierarchy:

 ```shell
 dpdk,host=dpdk-host,dpdk_instance=l3fwd-power,command=/ethdev/stats,params=0 [fields] [timestamp]